cleitondemelod249/cleitondemelod249/README.md

 > I started my journey in the tech world almost four years ago, and every day I try to improve my skills and become the best of myself.👣

-> I’m currently working as Software Engineer at @MidiaVox 🔭
+> I’m currently working as Software Engineer at @edgebr 🔭

 > Ask me about `[Java, React, Javascript, Python, PHP, C#, SQL]`